khulnasoft/integrations-core/statsd/README.md

 ## Overview

-This check monitors the availability and uptime of non-Datadog StatsD servers.
+This check monitors the availability and uptime of non-Khulnasoft StatsD servers.
 It also tracks the number of metrics, by metric type, received by StatsD.

-This check does **NOT** forward application metrics from StatsD servers to Datadog.
+This check does **NOT** forward application metrics from StatsD servers to Khulnasoft.
 It collects metrics about StatsD itself.

 ## Setup

 ### Installation

-The StatsD check is included in the [Datadog Agent][1] package, so you don't need to install anything else on any servers that run StatsD.
+The StatsD check is included in the [Khulnasoft Agent][1] package, so you don't need to install anything else on any servers that run StatsD.

 ### Configuration